pnkraemer/probdiffeq/README.md

 - ⚡ Parameter estimation
 - ⚡ Taylor-series estimation with and without Jets
 - ⚡ Seamless interoperability with [Optax](https://optax.readthedocs.io/en/latest/index.html), [BlackJAX](https://blackjax-devs.github.io/blackjax/), and other JAX-based libraries
-- ⚡ Numerous tutorials (basic and advanced) -- see the [documentation](https://pnkraemer.github.io/probdiffeq/)
+- ⚡ Numerous examples (basic and advanced) -- see the [documentation](https://pnkraemer.github.io/probdiffeq/)

 **Contributing**

 Contributions are very welcome!

 - Browse open issues (look for “good first issue”).
 - Check the developer documentation.
 - Open an issue for feature requests or ideas.